Quantcast

 Many women experience menopausal joint pain symptoms.
 Medical experts are pondering over the connection between hormonal changes and pain.
 Some women experience joint and muscle pain, mouth discomfort, headaches and some even report heart palpitations.
-Interestingly, women who suffer tension headaches, abdominal, or facial pain found their symptoms lessened after Menopause.
+Interestingly, women who suffer tension headaches, abdominal, or facial pain found their symptoms lessened after menopause.
 Scientists today feel there may indeed be a link between estrogen, hormone levels and this phenomenon.

 Menopause and Joint Pain: Symptoms of Menopause